zakmahmed/certificates/README.md

 # certificates
-To view relevent certification, simply click and download.
+To view relevent certification, simply click to view the file.